wanwenli/wap-scripts/CSR-Bot/README.md

 ### Notes

+* Skipping vacations (paid leaves) is enabled.
+If you wish to skip vacations, please set "Work Name" of those days to vacation **before** running the bot.
-On a few pages the waiting time can be as long as 15 seconds.
+* On a few pages the waiting time can be as long as 15 seconds.
 This is a hack to wait for the rendering to complete.